 The atmosphere in the bar area is incredible.
-“Barbara is an amazing bar tender and she has a following.
-Now they can get an appetizer and they can see the food coming out from the kitchen.
+“Barbara is an amazing bartender and she has a following.
+Now they can get an appetizer and they can see the food coming out of the kitchen.
 It’s not your typical bar where you go in and watch the game,” said Luciano.
 In fact, they have removed the TV that was there.

 “It’s more conversational now.
 And, we put purse hooks under the bar.
 I’m amazed at how much attention this has gotten.
 We even put them under the bar tables,” said Rosenbaum.